File Transfers¶

 | excluded | Task is excluded from execution. | YES |

-| done | File/directory has been transferred / compute task has executed successfully. | YES |
+| done | File/directory has been transferred, or the compute task has executed successfully. | YES |

 - 1 This status can be set with a modify call (see below)